Herniated and bulging intervertebral disc

-- Changing the status of the contour and size of intervertebral disc:
+- Change in the state of the contour and size of the intervertebral disc:

 - Changing the physical properties of the intervertebral disc